microsoft/Nonprofits/VolunteerEngagement/Portal-EDM/README.md

 - [Common Data Model for Nonprofits](../../CommonDataModelforNonprofits/README.md) and [Volunteer Management](../../VolunteerManagement/README.md) are installed and configured in the target environment.
 - Node.js 24 LTS recommended.
 The supported engine range is `>=20.18.1 <25`.
 - PowerShell 7+ for helper scripts.
-- [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli): required only for `npm run site:restart` and `scripts/site-admin/remove-power-pages-site.ps1`.
+- [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) or Az PowerShell signed in to the target tenant: required for `npm run site:restart`, `scripts/site-admin/remove-power-pages-site.ps1`, and the `powerpages-site-agent:*` Dataverse helper scripts.

 ## Folder structure